The Bahman (Qajar) Ancestors

 Our own family's fate depended as well on the negotiations of Prince Reza Qoli Mirza with Nasser od-Din Shah and the position at court of Prince Anushiravan Mirza "Zia od-Dowleh" as on the decision of one of Bahman Mirza's daughters to return back to Tehran.

 Abd ol-Azim near Tehran.
 She was the daughter of Bahman Mirza by his permanent wife (zan-e aqdi) Princess Malek Soltan Khanom Davalu (the daughter of Hajji Mohammad Bagher Khan Davalu, son of the famous Davalu emir Mirza Mohammad Khan Beyglerbeygi (Tajbakhsh) by Princess Jahan Soltan Khanom, the 41rst daughter of Fath Ali Shah by Shah Pari Khanom).
-Because of her youth and later born status within Bahman Mirza's house, Malekeh-Afagh was adopted by her eldest brother Prince Anushiravan Mirza "Zia od-Dowleh" and with her only full sister Princess Malekeh-Sifar Khanom grew up in Iran like his own daughter in his household togehter with Anushiravan's natural children.
+Because of her youth and later born status within Bahman Mirza's house, Malekeh-Afagh was adopted and raised by her eldest brother Prince Anushiravan Mirza "Zia od-Dowleh" and with her only full sister Princess Malekeh-Sifar Khanom grew up in Iran like his own daughter in his household togehter with Anushiravan's natural children.
 This is why she is regarded more the daughter of this formidable great man than her natural father's daughter.
 (Later her daughter's youngest son finally was named Anushiravan after that forefather!)

 The family lived partly on their property of land and partly on an immense amount of Russian money, part of her father's apanage from Russia.
 After the agreement of her brother Reza Qoli Mirza with their cousin Nasser od-Din Shah in 1873, the family again get access to the Qajar Imperial court and moved to the capital city of Tehran.
 Anyway, Malekeh-Afagh Khanom had a close connection to all those of her brothers and nephews in Russian Azerbaidjan, who visit Persia frequently or moved back, especially after the Russian Revolution.
 This was the case with her brother Jalal od-Din Mirza and her nephews Kamran Mirza, Jamal Mirza, Darab Mirza and Qahreman Mirza, the sons of Prince Shahrokh Mirza.
 They settled down again in Iran in 1916 but most of them were blaimed for conspiration and killed by Reza Shah Pahlawi (r.1925-1942) in the late 1920's and early 1930's.